TheAndrewCWang/blog/src/content/blog/en/2024-06-30-venture-capital-is-a-pyramid-scheme.md

 interviewing and investing in the best founders.
 Early stage venture capitalists don't look for bangers.
 They look for several companies that might seem promising and selling to the next victim in the pyramid scheme.

-They're incentivized in scamming the next victim in the scheme and growing their fund's assets to scalp their management fees.
-They're not incentivized to make profits or find highly profitable companies.
+They're incentivized in scamming the next victim in the scheme for profit and growing their fund's assets to scalp their management fees boosting their salary.
+They're not incentivized to find highly profitable companies; any company works as many of their investments, counter to the original hypothesis, will reach the next round.

 ## The entire chain from startups to VCs to LPs is a pyramid scheme